openshift/runbooks/alerts/openshift-virtualization-operator/DeprecatedMachineType.md

 # DeprecatedMachineType

 ## Meaning
-This alert triggers when one or more Virtual Machines (VMs) are using machine types that have been marked as no longer supported.
+This alert triggers when one or more virtual machines (VMs) are using machine types that are no longer supported.

 ## Impact